Ironhack-Data-BCN-July-2022/project-I-pandas/README.md

 ## TO DO's

-1. Decide a hypothesis (or hypotheses) with which you will clean the data
+1. Decide on hypothesis (or hypotheses)
 2. Explore the data and write down what you have found
    - you can use: `df.describe()`, `df["column"]`, etc.
-3. Draw at least two graphs that are insightful.
+3. Draw graphs that are insightful.
 4. Use at least 5 data cleaning techniques inside a file named `clean.ipynb`
    - null values, columns drop, duplicated data, string manipulation, apply fn, categorize, regex, etc.
 5. Show data that validates the conclusions based on your hypoteses in a file named `analysis.ipynb`
 6. Build a compelling story-telling around your findings.
 Think of your stakeholders and convince them with your conclusions!
 (Some slides with few text and pretty plots are normally useful)
+7. Encapsulate your code into functions and save them into `.py` files: make sure you have docstrings
+8. Import those functions into your jupyter notebooks and call them (you will substitue your code with your own functions)
+9. Work on titles and comments to have a well presented and cohesive story in your notebook

 ## Suggested Ways to Get Started